agnieszkacieciwa/agnieszkacieciwa/README.md

 ## 💬 About Me

 - **I'm not just about algorithms and data**; I thrive on creativity and the joy of creation.
-Whether it's crafting elegant code or exploring the arts, I'm all about the multidisciplinary dance of ideas

-- **Passionate about creativity and the art of creation**.
 Whether it's crafting algorithms or a masterpiece, I find joy in the process

 - **Always eager to enhance my skills, I embrace challenges as opportunities to level up**